 It’s a pretty shaky foundation on which to build an entire doctrine of judgement and retribution, one that enables literalist readers to rationalize hellfire and damnation raining down on people of different cultures and religions who don’t happen to share their particular beliefs.

 Cox, however, believes it does belong, but again with the eminently sensible caveat that we read it correctly.
 Knowing that the book’s author was a political prisoner, exiled “on the island of Patmos because of the word of God and the testimony of Jesus” (Revelation 1:9) begins to open up the text.
-So, too, does knowing John’s audience are the seven early churches of Asia that are attempting to spread the Gospel to a world that is, at best, indifferent and, at worst, downright hostile.
+So, too, does knowing John’s audience is the seven early churches of Asia that are attempting to spread the Gospel to a world that is, at best, indifferent and, at worst, downright hostile.

 John, in Cox’s words, “is angry, indeed furious, incensed at the pride and the cruelty of the Roman Empire.
 He sheds no tears over its coming disintegration … he finds it just, appropriate, and richly deserved” (pages 191-2).
 John, Cox goes on, sees “the imminent collapse of Rome within a narrative of world history in which one empire after another — Egypt, Persia, Babylonia — rises and falls” (page 195).
 Revelation, in this interpretation, is nothing more than an all-too-human wish fulfillment writ large.